Telegrapher's equations: Distributed components

 The model consists of an infinite series of the infinitesimal elements shown in the figure, and the values of the components are specified per unit length, so the picture of the component can be misleading.
 An alternative notation is to use $R'$, $L'$, $C'$, and $G'$ to emphasize that the values are derivatives with respect to length, and that the units of measure combine correctly.
 These quantities can also be known as the primary line constants to distinguish from the secondary line constants derived from them, these being the characteristic impedance, the propagation constant, attenuation constant and phase constant.
 All these constants are constant with respect to time, voltage and current.
 They may be non-constant functions of frequency.

 Role of different components

-Schematic showing a wave flowing rightward down a lossless transmission line.
+Diagram showing a wave flowing rightward down a lossless transmission line.
 Black dots represent electrons, and the arrows show the electric field.

 The role of the different components can be visualized based on the animation at right.